1005 N. Marion St.

 Remove Intoxicated Drivers (RID) – As the oldest anti-DWI national organization in the United States, RID has chapters or coordinators in 41 states, including Florida.
 RID is a grassroots organization formed by Doris Aiken in 1978 in Schenectady, NY, after the deaths of Timothy and Karen Morris, 19 and 17 years old, the only Morris children, caused by an intoxicated 22-year-old driver on December 4, 1977.

-Tampa DUI Violation of Probation – Read more about the conditions of probation that the court can impose and the consequences of a violation of probation in Tampa, Hillsborough County, FL.
+Tampa DUI Violation of Probation – Read more about the conditions of probation that the court can impose and the consequences of a probation violation in Tampa, Hillsborough County, FL.

 Tampa DUI Attorneys for Checkpoint Cases